Skip to article frontmatterSkip to article content

 Modern audio interfaces for recording contain built-in microphone preamplifiers.
 Professional recording studios may use high-quality external preamps (e.g., API 312, Neve 1073) that contribute to the characteristic sound of recordings made in those facilities.

 A power amplifier takes a line-level signal and amplifies it to the voltages and currents needed to drive a loudspeaker.
 Power amplifiers are characterised by their output power (in watts) and their efficiency.
-Modern Class D amplifiers (switching amplifiers) offer high efficiency (>80%) and are used widely in portable speakers, home theatre systems, and professional sound reinforcement.
+Modern Class D amplifiers (switching amplifiers) are efficient enough (>80%) to run on batteries without much heat, which is why portable speakers exist at all.

 Most condenser microphones require an external power source to maintain the charge on the capacitor element.
 Phantom power (standardised at 48 V DC, denoted +48V) is supplied through the microphone cable by the preamplifier or audio interface.
 It is called ‘phantom’ because it does not interfere with the audio signal, which travels as a differential (balanced) pair on the same conductors.
 Dynamic and ribbon microphones generally do not require phantom power (and some older ribbon microphones can be damaged by it).

-The signal chain refers to the complete path that an audio signal follows from its acoustic source to the listener’s ears.
-Understanding the signal chain is essential for troubleshooting problems and for making informed decisions about equipment choice and configuration.
+The signal chain is the complete path an audio signal follows from its acoustic source to the listener’s ears.
+Knowing the chain helps you troubleshoot problems and make sensible decisions about equipment and configuration.

 Professional audio equipment uses balanced connections (XLR or TRS connectors) to carry signals over long cable runs without picking up interference.
 A balanced connection carries the audio signal twice: once as a normal polarity signal and once with the polarity inverted.
 Any electromagnetic interference picked up along the cable affects both conductors equally; at the receiving end, the differential input of the preamplifier or interface cancels the common-mode noise, leaving only the audio signal.
 This is known as common-mode rejection.